djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/pipeline5.png)

 You have now completed the data factory portion of this lab.
 Publish your resources if you wish to operationalize them with triggers.
-You successfully ran a pipeline that ingested data from Azure SQL Database to Azure Data Lake Storage using the copy activity and then aggregated that data into an Azure SQL Data warehouse.
+You successfully ran a pipeline that ingested data from Azure SQL Database to Azure Data Lake Storage using the copy activity and then aggregated that data into an Azure Synapse Analytics.
 You can verify the data was successfully written by looking at the SQL Server itself.

 ## Share data using Azure Data Share